By Gary Noble Willis and Robin Rankin Willis

 Henderson Estes (12 Dec.
 1815 – 6 Jan.
 1897)

 After 1862, the Civil War file for Henderson (who is shown consistently in the file as “Captain B. H. Estes”) indicates that he enlisted twice: this was not unusual, because soldiers frequently enlisted for a limited term and then “re-upped” when the initial term had expired.
 In most Confederate records, the name of the officer who enlisted or re-enlisted the soldier is also stated in the file.
 What is unusual in Henderson’s case is that his file indicates that he enlisted himself for his first term of service.
 Stated another way, the file shows that Capt.
 B. H. Estes was the enlisting officer for Capt.
-B. H. Estes, suggesting that Henderson may have been the person who organized the Tishomingo Rangers.
+B. H. Estes.
+This suggests that Henderson may have been, and probably was, the person who organized the Tishomingo Rangers.
 This is supported by the fact that he signed one of the muster rolls as company commander, since it was common for an organizer to be a company leader.
 Further, since he was in his late forties when the war broke out, Henderson would have been a logical candidate to organize a unit that was presumably composed primarily of younger men.
 He was also from a relatively prosperous family, which was a virtual prerequisite for organizing a unit: the organizer frequently, if not usually, helped outfit the unit he recruited.

-Henderson enlisted himself and his brothers LBE Jr. and Allen W. Estes in Kossuth on March 10, year unstated, for a term of 12 months.
+Henderson enlisted himself and his brothers LBE Jr. and Allen W. Estes in Kossuth, Mississippi on March 10, year unstated, for a term of 12 months.
 That enlistment must have occurred by at least March 1863, because Henderson appears on the Company A muster roll records for September 18, 1863 through April 30, 1864.
 A March 1863 enlistment would also be consistent with the dates of his earlier infantry service.
 The record indicates that Henderson enlisted for a second time on January 20, 1864 in Richmond, Virginia.
 No enlistment term is stated.
 Henderson was not actually in Richmond on that date, since Ham’s Regiment never participated in any battles in Virginia.
-It is likely that Richmond was given as the place of re-enlistment for administrative simplicity, since the troop was in the field at the time (and was possibly re-enlisted en masse).
+It is likely that Richmond was given as the place of re-enlistment for administrative simplicity, since the troop was in the field at the time and was possibly re-enlisted en masse.
 Shortly thereafter, on May 5, 1864, Ham’s Cavalry transferred from Mississippi state service to Confederate service.
 A descriptive list of Company A, Ham’s Cavalry Regiment, notes that Henderson was 5’7″, with blue eyes, black hair, and a fair complexion.
 He is described as a farmer, born in Virginia, age 48, which is consistent with the census records in which Henderson appears as a head of household.

 LBE Jr. (Sept.
 20, 1826 – Apr.
 18, 1903)

 LBE Jr., a Second Lieutenant, also enlisted on May 10 for a term of twelve months, by enlisting officer Capt.
 B. H. Estes.
 The year was not stated but, like Henderson, it was probably 1863.
 LBE Jr.’s record states that he was mustered into Confederate service on May 5, 1864 by Capt.
 L. D. Sandidge for the duration of the war.
 His file, like Henderson’s, records his appearance on the muster roll of Company A from at least September 18, 1863 through April 30, 1864.
 LBE Jr.’s file also indicates that Company A was in Tupelo, Mississippi as of 15 December, 1863.
-Like his brother Henderson, LBE Jr. states that he was a farmer.
+Like his brother Henderson, LBE Jr. stated that he was a farmer.
 He gave Tennessee as his place of birth and his age as 37.
 LBE Jr. was almost certainly born in McNairy County, Tennessee, because that is where LBE Sr. and family appeared in the 1830 federal census.
 LBE Jr. re-enlisted, along with Henderson, on January 20, 1864.
 He appears on the descriptive list as 5’6″, age 37, blue eyes, dark hair, and fair complexion.

 Allen W. Estes (about 1832 – July 29, 1864)